 This is part of a series of posts on Romans.
 Click here for the contents page.

 In the previous post, we saw how this section (verses 14-18) teaches that God has the right to have mercy on whomever he chooses.
-After giving the first part of his example in verse 15 (relating to Moses, whom God decided to have mercy on), and making his main point in verse 16 (‘it depends not on human will or exertion, but on God, who has mercy’), Paul now gives the second part of his example, which relates to Pharaoh.
+After giving the first part of his example in verse 15 (relating to Moses, whom God decided to have mercy on), and making his main point in verse 16 (‘it is not of him who wills, nor of him who runs, but of God who shows mercy’), Paul now gives the second part of his example, which relates to Pharaoh.

 “ For the Scripture says to Pharaoh, “For this very purpose I have raised you up, that I might show my power in you, and that my name might be proclaimed in all the earth.””